mitotic/slidoc/README.md

 Answer: 2.5 +/- 0.1 = SqrtTest.expect()

-Concepts: questions, numeric response: questions, formulas; questions, randomized
+Tags: questions, numeric response: questions, formulas; questions, randomized

 Notes: An optional error range may be provided after `+/-`.
 The error range may be a number or a percent value, i.e. `+/- 5%`